Canon 1D X Mark II vs Nikon D3S

 It is notable that the 1DX Mark II has a microphone port, which is missing on the D3S.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D3S – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: